billvaglienti/ProtoGen/README.md

 - `deffile` : Optional attribute used to specify a definition file which receives the structure definition (and any enumeration which is a child of the structure), in place of the normal file location for the structure definition.
 As with other file attributes the definition file will be correctly appended if it is used multiple times.
 Any extension to the `deffile` attribute will be ignored.

 - `encode` : By default encode functions will be output.
-This can be suppressed by setting `encode`="false".
+This can be suppressed by setting `encode="false"`.

 - `decode` : By default decode functions will be output.
-This can be suppressed by setting `decode`="false".
+This can be suppressed by setting `decode="false"`.

+- `initialize` : Setting `initialize="true"` will cause ProtoGen to output a function called `initName_t`, which is used to give specific members of the structure initial values that are defined in the protocol xml (see the `initialValue` data attribute).

+- `verify` : Setting `verify="true"` will cause ProtoGen to output a function called `verifyName_t`, which is used to test specific members of the structure to verify that the values are within a range defined in the protocol xml (see the `minVerify` and `maxVerify` data attributes).

+- `verifyfile` : Optional attribute used to specify a module which receives both the init and verify functions (only if `initialize="true"` or `verify="true"`).
+If verifyfile is omitted then the init and verify functions (if any) are output in the normal file.
+As with other file attributes the verify file will be correctly appended if it is used multiple times.

 - `comment` : The comment for the structure will be placed at the top of the header file (or the top of the appended text if the file is used more than once).